‘Mud season,’ a great season in Frisco

 Frisco clothing boutiques include the Cornflower, which also features women artists; Colisco Wearables, which offers unique mountain wear for men and women, plus accessories; Frisco Fun and Formal, just in case you need to get dressed up (but check out their gifts, too); and Rivers, Inc., another local staple.

 For second-hand stores, look through Rags to Riches, Funky Trunk, and Frisco Thrift and Treasure for fabulous finds.

-Of course, Frisco’s Main Street offers interesting picks, from Heather’s Place at the Frisco Emporium and Ten Mile Treasures to The Flying Crane Boutique and Vintage Ski World.
+Of course, Frisco’s Main Street offers interesting picks, from Heather’s Place at the Frisco Emporium and Ten Mile Treasures to The Flying Crane Boutique.

 Another nice stop involves Frisco’s local bookstore: The Next Page.
 It features Colorado authors and plenty of other mainstream and literary offerings, plus it has a coffee shop, bakery and wine bar in the other room; it’s the perfect place to kick back or explore.